Laerdal/Laerdal.McuMgr/README.md

 - **Make sure to clean up after your apps when using the firmware-upgrader, device-resetter or firmware-eraser.
 Calling .Disconnect() is vital to avoid leaving behind latent connections to the device.**

-- **At the time of this writing the generated nugets target iOS 16.4.**
+- **At the time of this writing the generated ios-nugets are built based on the iphoneos16.2 sdk**

 ## 🚀 Using the Nugets in your Projects